Counseling to Enhance Women's Lives

 Tell Your Story

 The counseling begins with telling your story.
 My practice provides a private setting to talk about areas for acceptance, growth or change.
 In order for us to work well together, you'll need to feel understood.

 I use an integrative approach, drawing on various schools of therapy, best practices and lines of research to provide customized care.
 My style is positive and relationship-based.
-We'll gather information, share ideas and be curious about what is helpful for you.
+We'll gather information, share ideas and be curious about your process of personal development.

 Are you stuck?
 It's so frustrating to be in a rut.
 Time passes and there you are.
 Meanwhile, you may not be the only one feeling the strain.
-Are your loved ones concerned about you?
-Studies have been done on how long on average people wait before seeking help for emotional pain.
-It is much too long.
+Are your loved ones concerned about you as well?
+Studies show that people often wait a surprisingly long time to seek help.
+Don't let that be the case for you.
+Why wait?

 Take a different path.
+Unlock your mental constraints.
+Face problems (with support) to reduce their impact.
 Gain knowledge.
-Face problems (with support) to reduce their impact.
-Come to recognize triggers, pause and respond differently.
+Come to recognize triggers.
+Pause and respond differently.
 Practice new ways of handling difficult thoughts and feelings.
-Take a different stance toward what is bothering you.
 The past does not have to determine the future.

 Find Your Happiness by Starting Small